MohamedMamdouhMorsi/i-app/README.md

       */

      style:{
-        minWidth:"50px"
+        minWidth:'50px'
     }

-     /** txt can be string as next example or it can be array
+     /** s can be string as next example or it can be array
-     * of txt object [{t:"d" d:"hello world"}]
      * and theres a lot of kind of object like auto text
      *  translate or query text and many of anther functions
      *
      * you can under stand
      *  from the next code text render before any anther
-     * elm in innerHtml
+     * e in innerHtml
        */

-      txt:"hello world"
+      s:'hello world'

       /**
        * or